Private, In-Home Tutoring in Fairview, Oregon

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Fairview students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fairview, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Academic Content Standards were developed by the Oregon Department of Education to ensure that students received a rigorous, standards-based education in the areas of English language arts, mathematics, health, physical education, science, second language, social sciences, and the arts.
 The curriculum design scaffolds learning along the way by introducing concepts early and then deepening knowledge and critical awareness as students progress towards graduation.

 We currently cover the following Fairview-area school district: Reynolds School District.

 Educating Our Parents: Understanding the Fairview District Curriculum

 The Language Arts curriculum is based on Common Core Standards which emphasizes the intertwined skills of reading, writing, discussion and listening, media viewing, and conducting research.
 The range of reading which students do require that they develop comprehension and analytic skills that they can use for fiction and non-fiction.
 Students are taught how to integrate the thoughts of others into their own work to provide original analytic insight on themes being discussed in class.

 The Math curriculum is also based on Common Core Standards and is designed to prepare students to function in a 21st century technological society.
 Mathematics learning on fundamentals of computation, algebraic operations, measurement and spatial recognition, and data analysis.
 Students must problem-solve, demonstrate mathematic literacy, and communicate their thought processes.
 Activities require the solving of real-world problems, cooperative learning, and the use of technology.